 Philosophy of Budoshin Ju-Jitsu

 Ju-Jitsu (the Gentle Art) is among the most effective and potentially destructive martial arts.
-It is the basis for many of the more modern martial arts.
-A student proficient in the art of Ju-Jitsu has studied techniques that are a combination of Judo (throws and leverage), Karate (striking and kicking), Aikido (nerves, pressure points, attacker momentum, “ki”), and certain aspects of Kendo (sword fighting) as well as other martial arts.
+It is the foundation for most of the modern martial arts.
+A student proficient in the art of Ju-Jitsu has studied techniques that are a combination of Judo (throws and leverage), Karate (striking and kicking), Aikido (nerves, pressure points, attacker momentum, “ki”), and certain aspects of Kendo (sword fighting) as well as other martial arts that are effective from a standing position as well as on the ground.
 A student proficient in Ju-Jitsu has the choice of causing his attacker to sense severe pain without any actual injury taking place or cause severe incapacitating injury if necessary.